 Rebecca Bone, from Mercer Island, Washington, is a product design major in the class of '21.
 Bone serenades her fellow marchers with the tenor saxophone in the 97, filling in the position of the grouchy aunt of rank 11.
 When she's not working to make us look fabulous during band performances, she's drawing, ice skating, and making puns.
 She plays the bassoon in the LU wind ensemble and orchestra.
 She can't wait for Eco Flame to come around again, and claims that she is skilled at making bird noises,

-Mackenna, '22, from Woodstown, South Jersey, plays clarinet in rank 2 of the 97.
-Her objective as librarian is to create a welcoming environment for the upcoming first years and to artfully master the dreaded copying machine.
-This season, when she's not handing out rubber bands, praying for no rain, and watching drumline lose their music, she'll be acting, ice skating, and playing the recorder.
-Mackenna's favorite 97 tradition is singing the Alma mater on the bus ride home!
+Danny, '22, from Woodstown, South Jersey, plays clarinet in rank 2 of the 97.
+His objective as librarian is to create a welcoming environment for the upcoming first years and to artfully master the dreaded copying machine.
+This season, when he's not handing out rubber bands, praying for no rain, and watching drumline lose their music, he'll be acting, ice skating, and playing the recorder.
+Danny's favorite 97 tradition is singing the Alma Mater on the bus rides home!

 Historian - Amaya ApolinarioThe historian's major responsibilities are the documentation and interpretation of the Marching 97's history.
 They maintain and contribute to our archives, and work to make our storied history accessible to band members and the public alike.
 The historian can be contacted at Historian@marching97.org.